andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 1 (William Hartnell)</sub>

-A decent introduction to the Doctor’s most iconic enemies.
-There’s a lot of filler later on though.
+A decent introduction to the Doctor's most iconic enemies.
+There's a lot of filler later on though.
 If I were being honest, this is more of a "maybe," but from a history-of-the-show viewpoint, it is iconic.
 If nothing else, watch the unsettling first Dalek cliffhanger and the brutal first full appearance of the monsters.

 Story 2; 7 episodes - The Daleks